dayton-outar/glif/algos/js/codility/sieve/COUNTNONDIVISIBLE.md

 solution( [3, 1, 2, 3, 6] ); // [ 2, 4, 3, 2, 0 ]
 ```

 My initial thought while looking at this solution is why is twice the size of the array required to maintain the array, `counters`?
 The idea of `counters` is to maintain a hash of the numbers in the provided array.
 In such a case, I don't think the initialization of `counters` is a best fit for this solution because it can easily be broken with a number that is beyond the result of `A.length * 2 + 1`.
-Take for example providing the solution with `[3, 1, 2, 3, 12]`, the outcome would be `[2, 4, 3, 2, NaN]`.
+Take for example providing the solution with `[3, 1, 2, 3, 12]`, the outcome would be `[2, 4, 3, 2, NaN]` (this is given that the second assumption is not respected).

 I have provided an updated version that I think is better.
 See below,